 organizations who are working towards finding simple solutions to the

 infrastructure problems that India faces.
-Following CSR initiatives
+Following CSR Initiatives have

-have

-been undertaken by your Company in the social front:
+been undertaken by your Company In the social front

-Emergency Fire Fighting Service: The Mumbai FTWZ at Sai Village, Panvel
+Emergency Fire Flatting Service: The Mumbai FTWZ at Sal Village, Panvel

 zone managed by trained personnel.
-This service is supported by
+This service la supported by

-> Fire extinguishers and Signage (Fire safety plans)
+* File extinguishers and Signage (Fire safely plans)

-Ceiling based water sprinklers for the stores and office space Beam
+* Celling based water sprinklers tor the stores and office space

-Fire Hydrant System with hose reels and underground water storage
+* fire Hydrant System with hose reek and underground water storage

-The above facilities are available 24x7 to the residents in the
+The above facilities are available 24x7 to the residents In the vidnity

-vicinity of Sai Village and Panvel area, free of charge through a toll
+of Sal Village and Panval area, free of charge through a toll free

 Emergency Ambulance Service:

-The Mumbai FTWZ at Sai Village, Panvel has a 24x7 emergency ambulance
+The Mumbai FTWZ at Sal Village, Panval has a 24x7 emergency ambulance

-service dedicated for residents in the vicinity of Sai Village and
+service dedicated for residents for the vldnlty of Sal VSege and Panval

-Panvel area.
+area.
 Stationed in the premise of the zone, it» equipped with expert

-staff trained in Trauma treatment.
-This service is available to the
+staff trained in Trauma treatment This service is available to the

-local population free of charge through a toll free number.
+local population free of charge through a to I free number.

 Electricity Distribution Facility:

-At the Mumbai FTWZ at Sai Village, Panvel, your Company has created
+At the Mumbai FTWZ at Sal VMsge, Pa rival, your Company has created

 of electricity to the surrounding villages.